AmiraliAkef/Lorten/README.md

 # Lorten (Java + Spring Boot)

-A simple URL shortener built with **Java** and **Spring Boot**.
+A simple URL shortener built with **Java** and **Spring Boot** with a modern web frontend.
-This project demonstrates how to build a REST API with backend logic to shorten long URLs into short, shareable codes.
+This project demonstrates how to build a REST API with backend logic to shorten long URLs into short, shareable codes, complete with a beautiful responsive website.

 ---

 ## 🚀 Features
+- **Modern Web Interface**: Beautiful, responsive website with gradient design
-- Shorten any long URL into a short code
+- **URL Shortening**: Convert any long URL into a short, shareable code
-- Retrieve the original URL using the short code
-- In-memory storage (HashMap) for simplicity
+- **One-Click Copy**: Easy copying of shortened URLs to clipboard
+- **Real-time Validation**: Client-side URL format validation
+- **Mobile-Friendly**: Fully responsive design for all devices
-- JSON-based API endpoints
+- **REST API**: JSON-based API endpoints for programmatic access
-- Easily extendable to use a database later
+- **In-memory Storage**: HashMap-based storage (easily extendable to database)

 ---